- PHREEQC version 3.9.0 with plugin for Notepad++: phreeqc3.NPPplug.Installer.exe.

 - From 2015: Pitzer database for Na-K-Mg-Ca-Ba-Cl-CO2-HCO3-SO4-H4SiO4 at high T and P: zipped appendix to the paper, with examples and input files with data.
 Useful for calculating water-rock interaction at high T, P, and ionic strength.

-- Archive: Source code and databases.
+- Archive: Source code and databases, and NPP 6.6.9 adapted for PHREEQC.

 |